Tracks

 Scientific approach: Natural sciences and social sciences

 Energy and Materials is a multidisciplinary natural and social sciences track that focuses on the analysis of energy and materials systems.
 Current systems are clearly unsustainable as they have a significant negative impact on the environment and are based on finite resources.
-In the track we study cleaner and renewable production options and a more efficient consumption of energy and materials needed for sustainable development.
+This track is dedicated to the study of cleaner and renewable production options and a more efficient consumption of energy and materials needed for sustainable development.
 The focus of the track is both global and local, with examples and topics on global, European and national or provincial level.
 There is limited focus on specific challenges in developing countries.

 Please note that some track courses build on specific foreknowledge, notably concerning energy analysis and thermodynamics (consult the Study Guide for current students for more information).
 Students lacking this foreknowledge are responsible for acquiring this knowledge independently before entering such courses.